daumienebi/cm_client_pc/README.md

-# Comic Management Desktop App
+# Comic Management Desktop Client

 Comic management cliente (Desktop version) made with Java Swing.
 This project was a final school project to create a desktop app that communicates with a backend, (Springboot in this case) to perform basic CRUD operations and being able to generate few simple reports created with JasperReports.